Cultural sharing connects you to traditional ways

 The camas harvest and pit cook "is part of who we are," says Cheryl Bryce (Songhees).
 "It helps with reinstating traditional First Nation roles, restoring the environment and ecosystem, and connecting with ‘territories’."

-In the past, we have had teachings from territory Elders, Cheryl Bryce of the Songhees Nation and Nicole Kilburn from the Anthropology department.
-We look forward to announcing this years special guests and speakers.
-Times TBA.
+Teachings from territory Elders, Cheryl Bryce of the Songhees Nation and Nicole Kilburn from the Anthropology department.

 Sponsored by Eyēʔ Sqȃ’lewen and Aboriginal Special Project funding.